 </body>tag on your site.

-rel attributes that can help speed up the loading of scripts and resources on your WordPress site.
-You can easily add these attributes with the Perfmatters plugin.
+rel attributes can help speed up the loading of scripts and resources on your WordPress site.
+They are even recommended by Google when appropriate.
+You can easily add these attributes across your whole site, on select pages, or devices (desktop or mobile).

 - DNS prefetch allows you to resolve domain names (perform a DNS lookup in the background) before a user clicks on a link, which in turn can help improve performance.